Monica Bellucci walking in Rome (Martini Gold by Dolce & Gabbana). Click for file source

-2) Such incipient interest (ephemeral I’m sure) had though the prodigious side effect of making the three Sybils who subtly govern my life suppose that perhaps I’m not just entirely fooling around when typing like mad on my PC keyboard.
+2) Such incipient interest (ephemeral I’m sure) had though the prodigious side effect of making the three Sybils who subtly govern my life suppose that perhaps I’m not just entirely fooling around when typing like mad on my keyboard.

 Well, THIS simplifies things, readers, by providing me with (family) peace of mind so that I’d have a few of stories too tell …

 Here other stories, of a totally different kind.

 Venus de Milo, back view.
 Via Wikipedia

 In the preceding post I was saying that, not having had brothers but sisters and needing to play male games etc., I was fortunate enough to meet at 3 a boy of 4 who became like my eldest brother.

 Paul: “I have been a fratello maggiore [ie an eldest bro vs younger bros].
 Believe me, it is no picnic.”

 MoR: “It is no picnic with sisters either.
 Brothers and sisters – one doesn’t choose.
 My ‘eldest brother’ (the one in the poem), I chose myself.
 And he chose me being an only child.”